decred/dcrwallet/rpc/documentation/api.md

 - `bytes seed`: The BIP0032 seed used to derive all wallet keys.
 The length of this field must be between 16 and 64 bytes, inclusive.

+- `bool set_birth_time`: Whether to set a wallet birthday from the passed birth_time.
+Cannot be used with set_birth_height.

+- `int64 birth_time`: The UNIX timestamp of the desired wallet birthday.
+Must be at least a day ahead of current time. set_birth_time must also be set in order for this to be used.

+- `bool set_birth_height`: Whether to set a wallet birthday from the passed birth_height.
+Cannot be used with set_birth_time.

+- `uint32 birth_height`: The block number of the desired wallet birthday. set_birth_height must also be set in order for this to be used.

 **Response:** `CreateWalletReponse`

 **Expected errors:**